joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/arrays-and-callbacks/lesson-notes/README.md

 - The higher order function is `.map`.
 It means it takes another function as an argument
 - The callback is `numToString`.
 It is the function that goes in as an argument inside the higher order function.

+MDN [forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach), [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) - be sure to check out the docs.
+Both of these methods have additional paremeters- the second will be the index position (if you need it),and the third can be an array.
+Although these are optional, they can come in to be very handy.

 ## Other Useful Array Methods

 These methods can be quite handy